lukeawyatt/provision-docker-nas/README.md

 Edit the PRELIMINARY CONFIGURATION section of the script to your desired setting.

 #### HOST
 This is the name of the host, local to this configuration only.
 Use only ALPHA-NUMERIC characters with no spaces.
+The script will automatically append '.local' to your entered value.

 ```shell
 HOST=GIBSON
 ```

 #### USR
-This is the system user to assign permission to the share directories.
+This is the system user used to assign permissions to the share directories.

 ```shell
 USR=lwyatt